muggy8/improbable/from-me-to-me/ov0N9MnO.md

 Feeling a little intimidated, I hid myself behind Phanna against the approaching Mikay.

 "And where have you two been?"
-Mikay asked in an accusitory tone.
+Mikay asked in an accusatory tone.

-"Keeping out of sight, obviousley" Phanna answered in an unconcerned tone.
+"Keeping out of sight, obviously" Phanna answered in an unconcerned tone.

-Not wanting to get caught up in these two's echange, I looked over towards the field of Ethan's school; the place where I had supposidly died once.
+Not wanting to get caught up in these two's exchange, I looked over towards the field of Ethan's school; the place where I had supposedly died once.

 In the field in front of the school building, there were 4 square patches of ground that was completely flat unlike the rest of the gravel field as if they were pressed into the ground.